Multi-party computation enables secure polynomial control based solely on secret-sharing: SECRET SHARING AND QUANTIZATION

-In many real-world problems such as control, we typically deal with real numbers.
-To be able to use homomorphic encryption or secret sharing, these real measurements need to be quantized and transformed into an integer representation.
+When dealing with real-valued numbers, they need to be quantized and transformed into an integer representation before secret-sharing.
 First, a measured number $x_r\in \mathbb{R}$ is truncated or rounded to the corresponding value $x$ in a fixed-point representation.
-This can be performed by a quantizer as
+This can be done by a quantizer as

 where $q_{sat}\in \mathbb{R}$ is the value of saturation and $\Delta\in \mathbb{R}$ is the precision.
 By $\floor*{\cdot}$ we denote the floor function.

 If we choose $q_{sat} = \frac{1}{2} \beta^{x_{pre}}$ and $\Delta = \beta^{-x_{post}}$ for a basis $\beta\in \mathbb{N}, \beta>1$, then the resulting number $x$ has at most $x_{pre}\in \mathbb{N}$ digits before the decimal marker and a precision of $x_{post}\in \mathbb{N}$ digits after the decimal marker.
 Now, by multiplying this number $x$ by $\beta^{x_{post}}$, we obtain an integer $\hat{x} \coloneqq x \beta^{x_{post}}$, which can be used for further encryption, sharing or computation.